Itching to follow up on a job application? Do it the right way.

-You finally found a job posting that looks like the perfect fit for you.
-You filled out the application, paying attention to every little detail.
-Then you crafted a brilliant cover letter and sent it all to the hiring company.
+You finally found a job posting that looks like the perfect fit.
+You filled out the application, paying close attention to every little detail.
+Then you crafted a brilliant cover letter, wrapped it all in a bow, and sent it off to the hiring company.

 And then you wait.
 After that, you wait some more.